 Finally, since 1990’s, Koreans decided to deny that Japan has emperor and use “King” because the history of Korean Kings cannot be erased.
 So, they are like “Let’s take Japanese Emperor down to “King” so that Korea and Japan became equal”.

 Childish?
 Yes, I agree.
-Can’t believe Korea that idiot?
+Can’t believe Korea that obsessed?
 You don’t know enough about Korea yet.

 This is one of the roots of Korean anti-Japanism today.

 Off course, Korean foreign ministers and the presidents uses the word “Japanese Emperor” in official diplomatic occasions.
 Yes, not THAT stupid, I guess.
-But ALL of Korean media outlets uses “King of Japan” intentionally.
+But the most of Korean media outlets uses “King of Japan” intentionally.

 이명박 대통령이 일본군 위안부, 역사교과서 왜곡 등 과거사 문제와 관련해 연일 외교상의 관례를 넘어서는 강경 발언을 쏟아 내고 있어 그 배경을 놓고 관심이 쏠리고 있다. 지난 10일 대한민국 대통령으로는 처음으로 독도를 방문한 이 대통령은 14일에는 일왕(日王)까지 거론하며 과거사 문제의 조속한 해결을 촉구했다. 이 대통령의 이 같은 대일 공세는 현 정부뿐만 아니라 차기 정권에도 외교적 부담으로 작용할 것이라는 지적이 나온다.